-Courses offered at 1 or 2 credits are rare in the Arts and Administration Program, balance and when offered constitute 0.05 FTE in teaching assignment and contracting.
+Courses offered at 1 or 2 credits are rare in the Arts and Administration Program, and when offered constitute 0.05 FTE in teaching assignment and contracting.
 Co-instructed courses also constitute 0.05 FTE in teaching assignment and contracting, unless otherwise agreed upon in writing by the Program Director.
-Independent study oversight and research advising are expected from facult and do not count toward the Co-instructed courses also constitute 0.05 FTE in teaching assignment and and do not count toward the annual instructional work load.
+Independent study oversight and research advising are expected from faculty and do not count toward the annual instructional work load.